isomerpages/nea-cfhp/_about/Climate Vouchers.md

 variant: markdown
 description: ""
 ---
+<style> .light-blue-box { background-color: #E6F1FD; padding: 20px; border-radius: 5px; font-weight: bold; font-size: 18px; line-height: 2; } </style> <div class="light-blue-box"> To promote broader participation in climate action, the Climate Friendly Households Programme (CFHP) will be further enhanced through the provision of an additional $100 worth of Climate Vouchers for eligible households.
+The programme will also be expanded to include Singapore Citizen households living in private residential property. <br><br> For more information, please refer to the Frequently Asked Questions <a href="/interim-faq">here</a>. </div>

 <h2><strong> Climate Friendly Households Programme</strong></h2>
 <p>Launched on 28 November 2020, the Climate Friendly Households Programme
 (CFHP) is a joint initiative by NEA and PUB which aims to encourage households